Skiing Ability: (Level)

 European Haute Route 7 Day

-This is our twenty-fifth year leading the most sought-after, classic, high-mountain ski tour in the world!
+This is our 32nd year leading the most sought-after, classic, high-mountain ski tour in the world!
 From Mt.
 Blanc and the Grandes Jorasses we tour the glaciers, climb the cols, and ski down to the villages, arriving at the fabulous Matterhorn and Zermatt.

 Although this tour offers the luxury of comfortable mountain huts, it is a rigorous trip demanding stamina for the uphills and proficient skiing skills for the long off-piste downhills.
 With bad-weather contingency plans, we offer this fantastic ski adventure as one that always results in a good time.